YasmineSerghini/2023ss_do_ys/coursework.md

 #### Never negotiate salaries again

-At Sipgate, compensation is determined by the market value of a particular role, rather than an individual's negotiating skills.
-This means that there are no individual salary negotiations.
+At Sipgate, compensation is determined by the market value of a particular role, rather than an individual's negotiating skills - there are no individual salary negotiations.
 However, every employee receives a salary that is based on their individual experience and tenure with the company.
 Similar work is compensated similarly, but with consideration for individual experience and time spent with the company.
 Additionally, compensation is calculated each year using a simple formula based on objective criteria.

 ---